vetka4ever/BasFeature/README.md

 # BasFeature
 	My first iOS application.
 	I was must write application for getting static about basketbal's match.
+In this app user enter throws like success or not by choosing sector, time player & result.
 	What new elements i used in this project:
   	– UITableView
   	- UICollectionView